osg-htc/docs/docs/release/updating-to-osg-36.md

 ------------------------------------

 !!! danger "Before considering an upgrade to OSG 3.6&hellip;"
-    Due to potentially disruptive changes in protocols, contact your VO(s) to verify that they support token-based authentication and/or HTTP-based data transfer before considering an upgrade to OSG 3.6.
+    Due to potentially disruptive changes in authentication methods, contact your VO(s) to verify that they support token-based authentication before considering an upgrade to OSG 3.6.
-    If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support, install or remain on the [OSG 3.5 release series](notes.md)
+    If your VO(s) don't support these new authentication methods or you don't know which authentication methods your VO(s) support, install or remain on the [OSG 3.5 release series](notes.md)

 In OSG 3.6, OSG Compute Entrypoints (CEs) only accept token-based pilot job submissions.
 If you need to support token-based and GSI proxy-based pilot job submission,